 Being a parent is humbling.
 Anything you thought you knew about parenting before you had kids, soon vanishes as you find out how little you really knew.
 It’s a miracle any of us survive!

 Here are 5 to avoid:

 Mistake # 1 – Not Paying Enough Attention:

 When you drive, you pay attention to the road, correct?
-But at home, you may want more time to yourself, and rely on TV and video games to ‘babysit’ them.
-When you fail to pay proper attention to your children you not only endanger them, you are saying, without words, that they are not worth paying attention to.
+But at home, you may want more time to get stuff done, and rely on TV and video games to ‘babysit’ them.
+But if you fail to pay proper attention to your children you not only endanger them, you are saying, without words, that they are not worth paying attention to.